aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 The following .xdc files are available to the user.

-cl\_synth\_user.xdc – Timing constraints in the CL(I.E creating new clock structures with clock generator/using clocks in different Shell MMCM).
+cl\_synth\_user.xdc â€“ Timing constraints in the CL(I.E creating new clock structures with clock generator/using clocks in different Shell MMCM).

-cl\_pnr\_user.xdc – Timing constraints between the CL/SH.
+cl\_pnr\_user.xdc â€“ Timing constraints between the CL/SH.
 Floorplanning is done in this xdc if necessary.